canessae/altiro3D/README.md

-# altiro3D: Multiview image and video conversion for light-field displays
+# altiro3D: Image and video conversion library for free-view LCD devices

 to be added soon